Wigram Aerodrome: Redevelopment

 On 19 February 2025, RNZAF No.40 Squadron successfully landed C-130H Hercules NZ7001 on the remaining field of former Base Wigram.
 NZ7001 was selected for retirement to the Air Force Museum of New Zealand following the types replacement with newer C-130J Super Hercules.
 It was the first landing at former Base Wigram in 16 years and likely the last fixed wing flight to operate from former Base Wigram.

-Housing development

-In late 2009, Ngāi Tahu Property began redeveloping the Wigram aerodrome site as a new housing development.
-Named Wigram Skies, the development proposes 1600 residential sections, a shopping centre, and an industrial area in the east adjoining the existing industrial area.
-The aerodrome's old sealed runway forms the development's main street, aptly named the Runway, with other street names having an aviation, flight or sky theme.
-The historic control tower and hangars remain.